elg0nz/serverless-slack-status-light/README.md

 # Serverless IoT Slack Status Light

-A light controlled by Slack to communicate your availability Powered by AWS IoT
+A light controlled by Slack to communicate your availability.

-## Demo
+Powered by AWS IoT

 ![Demo gif](demo.gif)

 ## Directory Structure: